emre2345/spica/docs/content/guide/function.md

 There are events in the Spica.
 As an example there is an event when there is a change in the database or receive an HTTP request

-If you attach a trigger to your function, your function will be executed when the event raised.
+If you attach a trigger to your function, your function will be executed when the event occurs.

 Currently, the Functions supports following triggers: